Danis96/FillApp/README.md

 	Bugs that had to be fixed were: Updating cash balance, Auto-login, and Back button.<br/>* User story 4 - fixing bugs from previous sprint's US 4<br/>
 	Bugs that had to be fixed were: No internet, Auto-login, and Back button.<br/>

+**•	V4 – Sprint 4<br/>** *
+	User story 1 - fixing bugs from previous sprint's US 1<br/>
+	Bugs that had to be fixed were: Text fields' layout, Skip button's layout on Home Page, and repeating text on input in email input text field.<br/>*
+	User story 2 - fixing bugs from previous sprint's US 2<br/>
+	Bugs that had to be fixed were: Scroll, Range error, Layout.<br/>* User story 3 - Registration from within the app for anonymous users<br/>
+	When anonymous user switches to Tab 3 (Profile), he is provided a dialog box which asks him if he wants to register.
+If the answer is 'No', he stays on Tab 3.
+If the answer is 'Yes', he is redirected to Register Page where he completes the registration process.
+After he registers, he is redirected to the app (Tab 2) and all his activities that he made until registration are saved, that is: he has the same cash balance (+5 for registration - NOT SURE YET), he won't be given question that he has answered before as anonymous user, and his level will remain as it was.<br/>*
+	User story 4 - implementation of Tab 2 (Surveys)<br/>